In the guide

 Copyright, Designs and Patents Act 1988

 It is an offence to make an infringing copy of a copyrighted work.
 Even if no trade marks are displayed a person may still be committing an offence.
-Sentences can be imprisonment of up to 10 years and an unlimited fine.
+Sentences can be imprisonment of up to 10 years and a fine.

 Both of these laws are covered in 'Intellectual property', which also includes links to more detailed information from the Intellectual Property Office.Back to top